Love Is Mighty Close

 Love Is Mighty Close is the fourth studio album by Australian vocal duo Vika & Linda Bull.
 The album was released and distributed by MGM Distribution in July 2002.
 It is the duo's first album released independently after their contract with Mushroom Records ended.
-Linda Bull said it allowed them more freedom, "We've always been conscious of budgets and working quickly anyway, because we didn't want to get in debt or waste someone else's opportunity.
+Linda Bull said it allowed them more freedom, We've always been conscious of budgets and working quickly anyway, because we didn't want to get in debt or waste someone else's opportunity.
 But this time we borrowed an amount of money from our mum and dad that we knew we could repay, for the recording, rather than from the record company.
 Now we're not A&Ring for radio, we've just made a record we like very naturally.

 All songs on Love is Mighty Close are written by Australian songwriters.
-Linda Bull explained all the song writers are their friends "I just get on the phone and ring them up, basically.
-All of those songwriters know what we do musically, so when we ask them for a song they already have an idea in mind of how we’re going to sing it.
-It’s a really easy relationship."
+Linda Bull explained all the songwriters are their friends "I just get on the phone and ring them up, basically.
+All of those songwriters know what we do musically, so when we ask them for a song they already have an idea in mind of how we're going to sing it.
+It's a really easy relationship."

-At the ARIA Music Awards of 2002, the album was nominated for ARIA Award for Best Adult Contemporary Album, but lost to Nothing But a Dream by Paul Kelly.
+At the ARIA Music Awards of 2002, the album was nominated for Best Adult Contemporary Album, but lost to Nothing But a Dream by Paul Kelly.